xpladev/docs/content/en/docs/develop/tools/xpla-js/ibc-transfers.md

 Channels are defined when a relayer is set up between XPLA Chain and an external chain.
 For each new connected chain the channel ID is incremented.

-You can use [Map of Zones](https://mapofzones.com/zone?period=24&source=dimension_37-1&tableOrderBy=success&tableOrderSort=desc&testnet=false) to find the available channels and their IDs.
+You can use [Mintscan](https://www.mintscan.io/xpla/relayers) to find the available channels and their IDs.

 ## Derive Cosmos Chain Addresses from a XPLA Chain Address